Enterprise, Nevada: Government

 As an unincorporated town, Enterprise is governed by the Clark County Commission, with input from the Enterprise Town Advisory Board.
 Enterprise is part of the Las Vegas Township.

 Policing is provided by the Enterprise Area Command of the Las Vegas Metropolitan Police Department.

 Federally, all of Enterprise falls within Nevada's 3rd Congressional District, which is represented by Susie Lee, a Democrat.
 Several State Senators represent parts of the area, including Republican Michael Roberson (District 20) and Democrats Melanie Scheible (District 9) and Dallas Harris (District 11).
-Significant portions of Enterprise are represented in the Assembly by Democrats Jason Frierson (District 8), Michelle Gorelow (District 35) and Sandra Jauregui (District 41).
+Significant portions of Enterprise are represented in the Assembly by Democrats Duy Nguyen (District 8), Michelle Gorelow (District 35) and Sandra Jauregui (District 41).

 Demographics

 As of the census of 2010, there were 108,481 people, 44,872 households residing in the CDP.
 The population density was 2,332.3 PD/sqmi.
 There were 49,563 housing units.
 The racial makeup of the CDP was 56.3% White, 8.1% African American, 0.6% Native American, 21.2% Asian, 0.9% Pacific Islander, 6.8% from other races, and 6.1% from two or more races.
 Hispanic or Latino of any race were 17.3%.
 Non-Hispanic Whites were 48.1%.

 There were 97,869 households, out of which 31.61% had children under the age of 18 living with them, 38.7% were married couples living together, The average household size was 2.58 and the average family size was 3.24.

-The average household income in Enterprise is $69,572 (in 2016 dollars), 2012–2016 The average household net worth in Enterprise is $442,021.
+The median household income in Enterprise is $93,980.
+The average household net worth in Enterprise is $442,021.

-The affluent Southern Highlands area, in the south of Enterprise, has an average household income of $100,207 and an average household net worth of $579,866.
+The Southern Highlands area, in the south of Enterprise, has a median household income of $138,134 and an average household net worth of $819,866.